physical-computation/narvie/README.md

 The verilator UART simulator testbench code (`testbench/uartsim.h` and `testbench/uartsim.c`) are implemented based on <http://zipcpu.com/blog/2017/06/21/looking-at-verilator.html>.

+## Minimum Version of Rust

+`narvie` will officially support current stable Rust only.

 ---

 ### Citing `narvie` in research